 This is an important term, and one whose use extends beyond the bounds of the present text.
 It seems paradoxical that people close to one another might find increased reason to loathe one another, yet, as anyone in a small group or club can attest, tiny differences often beget major discord.

 Freud concludes the chapter by arguing that people have accepted limits on their sexuality and their aggressiveness, within social bounds, for a reason—because societies make people safer, and protect them from harm.
 This is the only reason why humans are willing to give up their sexual and bodily freedom—and the happiness that attends to this freedom—when they enter into civil societies together.
 Freud argues that, though it may be possible to improve humanity’s happiness on the whole within a civilization, one cannot make men free and happy by lifting civilization’s bans on unfettered sexuality and violence.
 This means that civilization itself might be incompatible with man’s desires for total happiness, even as civilizations continue to satisfy man’s need for safety and security.
 Freud sees this tension as central to modern life.

 The question Freud poses, then, is not whether aggression exists – for he concedes that human aggression is a baseline across cultures, regardless of political system.
 Instead, he believes that the nature of civil societies is predicated on a willingness of some citizens to accept limitations on their aggression.
-They do this not out of altruism, but because in exchange they receive the advantages that a stable, smoothly-functioning society provides – like a police force, a court system, a fire department (or on a more primitive level,.
+They do this not out of altruism, but because in exchange they receive the advantages that a stable, smoothly-functioning society provides—like a police force, a court system, or a fire department.
 This balance between liberty and order will be taken up in the following chapters, too.